wp-plugins/formilla-live-chat/readme.txt

 **Formilla.com Live Chat Features:**

-* **Installs Instantly:** You can use the out-of-the-box Formilla Live Chat web interface to begin live chat immediately.
-The live chat button will appear on your WordPress site upon installation/activation of this plugin.
+* **Installs Instantly:** Use the out-of-the-box Formilla Live Chat web interface to begin live chat immediately.
+The live chat button will appear on your WordPress or WooCommerce site upon installation/activation of this plugin.

-* **Mobile Chat via iPhone/iPad and Android Devices:** Live chat via your mobile device or tablet by using our iPhone/iPad or Android apps!
+* **Mobile Apps for iPhone, iPad, and Android Devices:** Live chat via your mobile device or tablet by using our iPhone/iPad or Android apps!
 Install our app and simply login to your Formilla Live Chat account to chat with customers from anywhere!
 This feature is available with any Premium package.

 * **Real-time Visitor Monitoring ([demo](http://www.Formilla.com/#visitor-monitoring "demo")):** Formilla Live Chat real-time visitor monitoring/tracking allows you to see the number of active visitors on your website, and initiate live chats with them.
 View what country the visitor is accessing your site from, their recently viewed web pages, operating system in use (Windows, Mac, iOS, Android, etc.), internet browser, referring site, new user vs. returning, IP address, and more.
 Formilla Live Chat visitor monitoring comes with any of our Premium account packages.